celestiaorg/celestia-app/x/blobstream/README.md

 ### Latest unbonding height

-The latest unbonding height indicates the most recent height at which some validator started unbdonding.
+The latest unbonding height indicates the most recent height at which some validator started unbonding.
 It is not initialized in genesis, and the keeper getter
 [`GetLatestUnBondingBlockHeight(...)`](https://github.com/celestiaorg/celestia-app/blob/9bf0cf1dd9ce31a3fecb51310c3913820b21a8c2/x/qgb/keeper/keeper_valset.go#L66-L77) returns **0** if the value is still not defined.

 | Name                   | Key                                                                                                                                                      |